 - How to use the Webinars app on Whop

-Logos, flyers, infographics, and social media headers are always in demand.
-If you've got a talent for graphic design, why not offer your services to local business owners, or work as an online freelancer?
-There are free open-source graphic design tools out there that you can use on any phone or computer.
+Logos, flyers, infographics, and social media headers are always in demand, and there are free open-source graphic design tools out there that you can use on any phone or computer – no artistic skills needed.

-Apps such as Taskrabbit and BrightNest enable individuals to pick up ad-hoc work as a tradesperson and are an easy way to build up a good reputation in your local area.
+Apps like Taskrabbit and BrightNest enable individuals to pick up ad-hoc work as a tradesperson and are an easy way to build up a good reputation in your local area.

 Some workers choose to stay on those platforms long-term because of the ready-made audience of clients they offer.
 Others branch out to deliver services directly or start their own businesses.